Rogue Fitness Barbell Cleaning Kit

 I spent a lot of time in my reviews discussing the spin of my barbells.
-A product such as the Rogue Barbell Cleaning Kit helps maintain proper spin which then provides a better and safer lifting experience.
+A product such as the Rogue Barbell Cleaning Kit helps maintain proper spin, providing a better and safer lifting experience.

-Spin matters because it reduces the amount of force produced by the inertia of weight plates, this helps you left stronger.
-The spinning of your barbell sleeves also helps protect your wrist and elbow from injury caused by a more jarring experience.
+Spin matters because it reduces the force produced by the inertia of weight plates; this helps you lift stronger.
+Spinning your barbell sleeves also helps protect your wrist and elbow from injury caused by a more jarring experience.

-I purchased the Rogue Barbell Cleaning Kit which includes a tough bristled brush and 3-in-1 oil mainly because I trust Rogue’s products and because for $9.50 it was a cheap price to pay for a product that will last me a relatively long time.
-Keep in mind, you can purchase a 3-in-1 oil from your local hardware store if you’re on a time crunch.
+I purchased the Rogue Barbell Cleaning Kit, which includes a tough bristled brush and 3-in-1 oil mainly because I trust Rogue’s products and because $12.50 it was a cheap price to pay for a product that will last me a relatively long time.
+Remember, you can purchase a 3-in-1 oil from your local hardware store if you’re on a time crunch.

 The nylon brush that comes included is what I’ve come to expect from Rogue, the handle is solid and the bristles are nice and stiff while still providing just enough give to evenly distribute the 3-in-1 oil across the barbell components.

 That said because I clean my barbells on a regular schedule, I don’t tend to have issues with rusting or too much chalk, and other gunk stuck in my knurling.

 If your goal is to restore a full bar, you might want to consider purchasing a wire brass brush that will penetrate into hard-to-clean areas much better than the Rogue brush.
 While other reviewers have asked for a stronger brush, I prefer not to scuff up my Cerakote-finished bars and therefore, I sacrifice a little more elbow grease with the nylon option.